apache/kvrocks-website/community/index.md

 * Search the issue tracker to verify there is no existing issue reporting the bug you've found.
 * Consider tracking down the bug yourself in the source code of Kvrocks and submitting a patch along with your bug report.
 This is a great time saver for the Kvrocks developers and helps ensure the bug will be fixed quickly.

-### Feature Requests
+### Enhancement

-Enhancement requests for new features are also welcome.
-The more concrete and rationale the request is, the greater the chance it will incorporated into future releases.
+Enhancements or new feature proposals are also welcome.
+The more concrete and rationale the proposal is, the greater the chance it will be incorporated into future releases.

 ## Source Code